 On the most fundamental level, a web application consists of client-side code and markup, server-side code and a database.
 Many small websites and small-to-medium enterprise-level browser-based applications consist of nothing other than these components.
 However, on its own, this basic setup is not suitable for a big data application.

-Any web application that is intended to manage large quantities of data would need the following components:
+And to take full advantage of these dimensions of big data, any web application that is intended to do so would need the following components:

 It must be available at any time, regardless of how many users are using it simultaneously.
 This is why it is absolutely crucial that a big data application doesn’t have any single points of failure.
 Therefore, it would not be possible to achieve high availability if either all of the code or the entire database exists on a single server as a single instance.